rest-for-physics/rest-for-physics.github.io/installation/windows.md

 {: .note }
-The [PR#231](https://github.com/rest-for-physics/framework/pull/231) inside the framework might give some light in case of problems.
-If you find issues and solutions following the previous instructions do not hesitate to update them.
+The [PR#231](https://github.com/rest-for-physics/framework/pull/231) inside the framework repository might give some light in case of problems.

-{: .warning }
+{: important }
-> The [PR#231](https://github.com/rest-for-physics/framework/pull/231) inside the framework might give some light in case of problems.
-If you find issues and solutions following the previous instructions do not hesitate to update them.
+If you succeed to install REST in Windows and think the previous instructions are not accurate enough, please do not hesitate to update them.